Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: EVALUATION

-To evaluate the performance of \sysname, we first conduct a series of numerical experiments covering diverse system configurations.
-The corresponding outcomes are presented in Fig. \ref{fig:specific} to Fig. \ref{fig:general}.
-Results for \gls{got} \textbf{A} are reported in Fig. \ref{fig:specific} and Fig. \ref{fig:specific_prob}.
 Here, we assume that the device measures temperatures.
+As described in Section III, the temperature values are quantized into discrete process states. \gls{got} \textbf{A} models penalties for a frost-watch application in which the \gls{iot} device must reliably detect when the temperature drops below the freezing point.
+In the considered setup, we use a resolution of $1\,^\circ\mathrm{C}$.
+We further assume a that temperature change by plus or minus one degree with a constant probability of $0.01$.
+For \gls{got} \textbf{A}, all states below $0\,^\circ\mathrm{C}$ are classified as critical, while states at or above $0\,^\circ\mathrm{C}$ are non-critical.
+Consequently, cases where $X_t < 0\,^\circ\mathrm{C}$ while $X_t^{\mathrm{Rx}} \ge 0\,^\circ\mathrm{C}$ are penalized substantially more strongly than other inconsistencies, since the receiver misses a freezing condition.
+All other mismatches, including mismatches between two sub-zero temperatures, are still captured through the state mismatch and the AoII, but with the smaller linear scaling described above.

-We further assume a fixed state change rate of $0.01$.
-Critical states are temperatures below $0^\circ$C. The results for \gls{got} \textbf{B} are presented in Fig. \ref{fig:general_drop_rate} to Fig. \ref{fig:general_energy_weight}.
+The results for \gls{got} \textbf{B} are presented in Fig. \ref{fig:general_drop_rate} to Fig. \ref{fig:general_energy_weight}.
 Here, we assume that the device measures light intensities with variable state change rates derived from our own measurements in the same fashion as described above for the delays in $\mathcal{C}$.
 In all figures, we show a shadow behind the mean values including $50\%$ of all outcomes ranging from the $0.25$-quantile to the $0.75$-quantile of all outcomes.

 Fig. \ref{fig:specific_drop_rate} illustrates the average cost $c_\mathrm{avg}^\pi$ for different data channel erasure rates $C_\mathrm{erasure}^\mathrm{data}$ using \gls{got} \textbf{A}.
 The erasure rate is held constant during each evaluation. \sysname outperforms all baselines across the entire range.
 At a low erasure rate of $0.01$, \sysname incurs a cost of $0.02$. \textit{Q-Learning} results in a cost of $0.07$, whereas \textit{AlwaysTransmit} and \textit{Threshold} result in significantly higher costs of $0.23$.

 Under more challenging conditions such as $C_\mathrm{erasure}^\mathrm{data}=0.75$, the performance gap widens, with \sysname maintaining a cost of $0.06$ in contrast to $0.55$ for \textit{Q-Learning} and $2.38$ for \textit{Threshold}.

+Fig. \ref{fig:specific_energy_weight} presents the average cost as a function of the energy weight $w_\mathrm{e}$, which is varied from $2^{-3}$ to $2^5$.
+Across all regimes, \sysname achieves the most favorable tradeoff between \valname degradation and energy consumption.